Yes, they’re still in session: Virginia lawmakers meet, but no deal yet on a state budget

 Which leaves Virginia’s part-time lawmakers on the hook.
 Miyares, a lawyer, said he had a judge ask him the other day when the session would wrap up so they could schedule a court hearing.

-“I had to give him the answer, ‘I have no idea,’” Miyares said.
+“I had to give him the answer, ‘I have no idea,’ ” Miyares said.